 The brand profile is one of the most important elements of project configuration.
 This is where you describe the company, website, market, target group, and offer that Semly will analyze in AI visibility reports.

-A well-filled-out profile helps the system recognize your brand better, compare it with the competition, and prepare more accurate recommendations.
+A well‑filled profile helps the system better recognize your brand, compare it with the competition, and prepare more accurate recommendations.

-Semly analyzes how your brand shows up in the answers of AI models like ChatGPT, Gemini, Claude, Grok, or Google AI Overviews
+Semly analyzes how your brand appears in the answers of AI models such as ChatGPT, Gemini, Claude, Grok, or Google AI Overviews.

 The brand profile helps answer questions like: